Noah Wyle: Activism

 From 2002 to 2005, Wyle served as a director on the Hollywood executive board of the Screen Actors Guild.
 In 2023, he was a frequent picketer during both the Writers Guild of America strike and the SAG-AFTRA strike.
 In 2025, he supported the Stay in LA awareness campaign to keep Hollywood production in Los Angeles and spoke in support of Los Angeles-based crew members at a press conference organized by California Governor Gavin Newsom to mark the passing of a bill to expand the state’s film tax credit program.

 During and after his time on ER, Wyle advocated for healthcare reform and other health-related causes.
 In 1998, he and President Jimmy Carter filmed a public service announcement on the set of ER to raise awareness about eradicating guinea worm disease.
 During the Kosovo War in 1999, Wyle was invited by Doctors of the World to spend three weeks observing work in a Macedonian refugee camp.
 Upon his return to the United States, Wyle joined the executive committee of Human Rights Watch and became the spokesperson for MPT (Moving Past Trauma).
 He encouraged ERs writing staff to include a storyline on international triage medicine, which led to episodes in the Democratic Republic of the Congo and Darfur.
 In 2004, Wyle was the spokesperson for the Cover the Uninsured campaign and advocated for universal coverage; he filmed PSAs, visited Washington and New York, and wrote an op-ed for the Los Angeles Times.
 In 2012, Wyle supported the disability rights group ADAPT and was arrested during a protest on Capitol Hill to fight against Medicaid cuts for the elderly and people with disabilities.
 In 2019, Wyle joined the board of KultureCity, a non-profit organisation that advocates for sensory-inclusive public spaces.
 In 2025, Wyle wrote an op-ed for USA Today and spoke alongside healthcare professionals at a panel on Capitol Hill, advocating for three bills to support frontline workers in the areas of mental health resources, pay disparity and administrative burdens.

 Additionally, Wyle has worked with animal rights charities including the World Wildlife Fund and the Return to Freedom wild horse sanctuary.
-He narrated a documentary for People Helping People, a local charity which supports low-income families in the Santa Ynez Valley.
+He narrated a documentary for People Helping People, a local charity that supports low-income families in the Santa Ynez Valley.